wezleytsai/wezleytsai.github.io/_posts/2015-06-18-create-a-blog.md

 ## Step 0: GitHub ##

 First off, you need to know some git and have a GitHub account.
 In short, **git** is an open source version control system and **GitHub** is an online git repository service.
 If you are not familiar, there are plenty of resources to help you out.
 Start with this [tutorial] [git immersion] and the [GitHub] [github] website.
+Or simply ask Google.

 ## Step 1: GitHub Pages ##